aonemd/nin/README.md

 ## Features

-- Simple, easy-to-use CLI
+- Simple, intuitive, and easy-to-use CLI
-- Currently supports: listing, adding, editing, deleting, completing, archiving, and deleting archived todo items
+- Currently supports: listing, adding, editing, deleting, completing, archiving, prioritizing, and analyzing todo items
 - Smart colored output
-- Uses YAML for storage by default (There's an option to use TOML but no configuration for it, yet)
+- Uses YAML for storage by default (There's the option to add other stores but no configuration for it, yet)
 - Modular code covered by unit tests

 ## Installation